jobleeyoui/oceanex-slanger/README.md

 # Configuration Options

-Slanger supports several configuration options, which can be supplied as command line arguments at invocation.
+OceanEx Slanger supports several configuration options, which can be supplied as command line arguments at invocation.
 You can also supply a yaml file containing config options.
 If you use the config file in combination with other configuration options, the values passed on the command line will win.
 Allows running multiple instances with only a few differences easy.

 ```
 -k or --app_key This is the Pusher app key you want to use.
 This is a required argument on command line or in optional config file